East Asia Squadron

 The German East Asia Squadron (Kreuzergeschwader / Ostasiengeschwader) was an Imperial German Navy cruiser squadron which operated mainly in the Pacific Ocean between the mid-1890s until 1914, when it was destroyed at the Battle of the Falkland Islands.
-It was based at Germany's Kiautschou Bay concession in China.
+It was based at Germany's Jiaozhou Bay Leased Territory in China.

 Background

 The Treaty of Peking of September 1861 between the Kingdom of Prussia and China allowed Prussian warships to operate in Chinese waters.
-As East Asia grew in economic and political importance to the recently united Germany, in 1881 a flying squadron was formed for the area under the command of a flag officer.
+As East Asia grew in economic and political importance to the recently united Germany, in 1881, a flying squadron was formed for the area under the command of a flag officer.
 Since African colonies were then seen as of greater value, an African Cruiser Squadron was established in 1885 with permanent status, and shortly thereafter the Imperial German Navy reduced the East Asia presence to two small gunboats.

-From 1888 to 1892, Leipzig was flagship of the German East Asia Squadron, initially under vice-admiral Karl August Deinhardt, appointed July 14 when the ship was in Aden and took command of the ship at Zanzibar on August 2, and of the squadron August 31 at Manda-Bay (Kenya).
+From 1888 to 1892, Leipzig was flagship of the German East Asia Squadron, initially under Vice Admiral Karl August Deinhardt, appointed 14 July when the ship was in Aden and took command of the ship at Zanzibar on 2 August, and of the squadron 31 August at Manda-Bay (Kenya).
 The planned voyage to the South Sea was cancelled with the first signs of troubles in East Africa.
 As such she took part in the suppression of the Abushiri Revolt in German East Africa.
 On 8 May 1889 a landing party from the ship also took part in the storming of the Buschiri lager near Bagamojo.
 Another landing party from the ship took part in the capture of Pangani on 8 July 1889.
 After the end of the uprising, the ship put into Cape Town for an overhaul (August/September).
-In early September Deinhardt received a telegram from Emperor Wilhelm II to report to his ship in the eastern Mediterranean.
+In early September, Deinhardt received a telegram from Emperor Wilhelm II to report to his ship in the eastern Mediterranean.

-The ship entered the Mediterranean on October 28 and joined the training squadron off the island of Mitilini on November 1.
-The emperor met Deinhardt on November 6, who was returning from Constantinople, honored the members of the East-African cruiser squadron with a special cabinet order.
+The ship entered the Mediterranean on 28 October and joined the training squadron off the island of Mitilini on 1 November.
+The emperor met Deinhardt on 6 November, who was returning from Constantinople, honored the members of the East African cruiser squadron with a special cabinet order.
 All the German vessels left for Italy and docked at Venice on November 12 to continue repairs interrupted at Cape Town.
-After December 15 they departed for Malta waters then headed to Port Said, where Christmas and New Years was spent.
+After 15 December, they departed for Malta waters then headed to Port Said, where Christmas and New Years was spent.